WICG/nav-speculation/prerendering-state-privacy-questionnaire.md

 #### 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

-None explicitly.
-Implicitly, it exposes the fact that the user agent is capable of prerendering a page - though this would be known via UA-checks and the prerendering features are intended to be feature detectable.
-It also exposes the time at which the user intentionally navigates to a page, but this would be known in a non-prerendering context as well.
+Whether or not the document is being prerendered.
+Also, the time at which a user navigates, which would be visible in a normal navigation as well.

 #### 2.9 Does this specification enable new script execution/loading mechanisms?